top of page

 This is a lot like working out to gain muscle mass or run a race.
 You have the goal to get 26.2 miles under your belt, but running sporadically every other week isn't going to get you there.
 You have to create a weekly regime that you stick to.

-Luckily the regime doesn't have to be hard or time consuming.
-This may look like doing 20 minutes of stretches three times per week, deep breathing for 5 minutes daily, and performing dilator therapy once a week.
-Whatever your plan is, keep it regular and consistent to see progress.
+Luckily, the regime doesn't have to be hard or time-consuming.
+It may involve doing 20 minutes of stretches three times per week, deep breathing for 5 minutes daily, and performing dilator therapy once a week.
+Whatever your plan, keep it regular and consistent to see progress.

 Step by step guide on how to treat vaginismus at home